qqmath/Game-Quantum-Tic-Tac-Toe/README.md

 # Quantum-Tic-Tac-Toe

-Created by: Jay Shah :sunglasses:
+Created by: Jay Shah

-Created Using: Python, Qiskit, Streamlit
+Created Using: Python3, IBM qiskit, Streamlit

 The Game is built to help beginners understand Quantum Superposition in a fun way.

 ## Installation
  * Create a new conda environment
- * pip install qiskit[visulaization]
+ * pip install qiskit[visualization]
  * pip install streamlit

 ## How to run the app.py ?